pabloinsente/sf_for_beh_ss/README.md

 This should prompt you to Log in.
 If you don't have an account, create one and Log in.
 Follow the instructions and **past the key to the command line**.
 If you did this right, you should see a `Successfully logged in to Weights & Biases!` message.

 Since we don't have time to write a ML pipeline, we will use scripts provided in the `/src` folder of the workshop repo, and add some code to those scripts to make things work.
 Again, copy and paste `ml.py` and `nn.py` from `sf_for_beh_ss/src` into your own `my_awesome_project/src`.
-Then open the files in vscode.
+Then open the files in vscode:

 ```vscode
 code ml.py nn.py